 - To roll out the crust, unwrap the disc and place it between two sizable layers of wax paper (plastic wrap will work OK, but is a little more difficult to work with).
 Use a rolling pin to gently roll it into the shape of your pie pan.
 If it cracks, don’t stress - you can reform it with your hands once you get it in the pan.
 But try and be gentle.

 - To transfer the crust, remove the top layer of wax paper and gently lay the pie dish face down on top of the crust and use the support of the wax paper to quickly but carefully invert it.
 Don’t overthink it - just do it.

 - Once you get the crust inverted, gently use your hands to form it into the pan, working the crust up along the sides.
 It can be a little tricky but it bakes beautifully, so it’s worth the effort!
 Just try not to overwork the dough in the process - it shouldn’t take more than a few minutes to perfect the shape.
 Any holes or cracks can be mended with a little excess dough and the heat of your hand.

 - TIP: I would advise against trying to be fancy and do any elaborate design with the crust, so just get the crust in, get a flat edge and go.

-- Pour filling into pie crust and bake at 350 for 58-65 minutes.
+- Pour filling into pie crust and bake for 58-65 minutes.
 The crust should be light golden brown and the filling will still be just a bit jiggly and have some cracks on the top.
 Remove from oven and let cool completely before loosely covering and transferring to the refrigerator to fully set for 4-6 hours, preferably overnight.

 - Slice and serve with coconut whipped cream and an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice (optional).
 This would also be amazing with my Vegan Pumpkin Pie Ice Cream and Brown Sugar Pecans!